Nonexistence of Bigeodesics in Integrable Models of Last Passage Percolation: Introduction

 \subsection{An outline of the Argument}

 In an AIM workshop in 2015, Newman presented a heuristic argument for almost sure non-existence of bigeodesics in FPP predicated on the transversal fluctuation exponent $\xi > 1/2$; see \cite{ADH15}.
-Part of this paper follows the general outline of that argument, however, with some significant modifications and additional ingredients.
-To implement this program we establish new results about the coalescence structure of geodesics in exponential last passage percolation, which are of independent interest and useful in other contexts as well~\cite{BSS17++}.
+Part of this paper follows the general outline of that argument with, however, some significant modifications and additional ingredients.
+To implement this program we establish new results about the coalescence structure of geodesics in exponential last passage percolation, which are of independent interest and useful in other contexts as well~(see e.g.\ \cite{BSS17++}).